Aman9026/Flutter-Setup/README.md

 1. Download and install [Android Studio](https://developer.android.com/studio#downloads).
 2. Start Android Studio, and go through the ‘Android Studio Setup Wizard’.
 This installs the latest Android SDK, Android SDK Command-line Tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android.

+### Add Dart Plugin to Android Studio
+If you prefer to use Android Studio as your main IDE to develop Flutter, you have to set dart language support to Android Studio as shown below.

+Preferences → Plugins → Browse Repository → type Dart in search bar → Install and Restart android studio.

+### Add Flutter Plugin to Android Studio

+Preferences → Plugins → Browse Repository → type Flutter in search bar → Install and Restart android studio.

 ## Set up the Android emulator
 ![](https://github.com/Aman9026/Flutter-Setup/blob/master/Data/ezgif.com-video-to-gif%20(1).gif)

 To prepare to run and test your Flutter app on the Android emulator, follow these steps:

+Tools → AVD Manager → Opens a window
+Select → Create Virtual Device
+Phone → [Choose Any] → Oreo x86 → Android 8.0 → AVD Name(Nexus 5X API 26) → Finish
+Select Nexus 5X API 26 emulator → click on Launch AVD(start) button

 ## VSCode